%20(1).png)

 While this may seem similar to per-seat strategies, it’s important to make the following distinction: Per-seat fees change if new users join the platform, while active user pricing fees change based on usage – even if it’s just one active user engaging with your solution.

-So, going with this strategy means you’re:
+Going with this strategy means you’re:

-• Charging customers fairly: Nobody likes paying for something they aren’t using.
+- Charging customers fairly: Nobody likes paying for something they aren’t using.
 If you align costs with actual engagements, customers will pay proportionately to the value they derive from your SaaS product.

-• Making billing easier: A pricing model based on Monthly Active Users offers a more accurate billing method for small teams servicing large customer bases, compared to per-seat pricing that scales with the number of employees using your platform.
+- Making billing easier: A pricing model based on monthly active users offers a more accurate billing method for small teams servicing large customer bases, compared to per-seat pricing that scales with the number of employees using your platform.

 6. Prepaid pricing